-Refer to Table 19 as to which remote controller model is used for each IDU.
+Refer to the table at right as to which remote controller model is used for each indoor unit.
 Once all wiring is connected to the indoor and outdoor units be sure to test the accompanying remote controllers for performance.
 As always, follow all safety warnings and notes when operating the units using the remote controller.
 Additionally, all of the Multi F/Multi F Max outdoor models can use the following controllers when accompanied with the PI 485 VNet Accessory: